liray-unendlich/vps/README.md

 "result" : "successful"
 }
 ```
 If you are setting up multiple masternodes, repeat this for each one.
-You can now close the debug console, return the Masternodes tab and check the status:
+You can now close the debug console, return to the Masternodes tab and check the status:
 <img src="docs/images/masternode_vps/check-masternode-status.png" alt="checking syncing status" class="inline"/>

 It should say ENABLED, and within an hour, the timer in the Active column should start increasing.

-Your ZENZO masternode is now set up and running!
-Depending on how many masternodes there are, it may take 12-24 hours before you see your first masternode reward--this is normal and rewards should come at more regular intervals after the first one.
+Congratulations!
+Your ZENZO (ZNZ) masternode is now set up and running!
+Depending on how many masternodes there are, it may take 12-24 hours before you see your first masternode reward.
+This is normal and rewards should come at more regular intervals after the first one.

 <img src="docs/images/masternode_vps/rewards.png" alt="rewards" class="inline"/>

-## Configure masternode configuration files *Manually*
+## Configure Masternode Configuration Files *Manually*
-If you didn't use *-g* option, since this installation method supports multiple masternodes, the zenzo configuration files have a node number added to them (e.g., zenzo_n1.conf, zenzo_n2.conf), stored in the /etc/masternodes directory.
+If you didn't use the *-g* option, since this installation method supports multiple masternodes, the ZENZO configuration files have a node number added to them (e.g., zenzo_n1.conf, zenzo_n2.conf), stored in the /etc/masternodes directory.
 If you have a single masternode on the VPS, you will only need to edit /etc/masternodes/zenzo_n1.conf.

 To open zenzo_n1.conf for editing, enter these commands:
 ```bash